-Our study revealed that approximately two-thirds of patients with MSA-C exhibited the ICP sign, a rate comparable to that of the HCB sign.
-While the MCP hyperintensity sign was more common than the ICP sign, it was also observed in over 40% of SCA patients.
-Previous studies have documented the MCP hyperintensity sign in varying conditions, including healthy individuals, and our research corroborates its presence in a significant proportion of SCA patients.^{25,26}

-More than a quarter of SCA patients manifested HCB sign in our study.
-This is consistent with several reports showcasing the presence of HCB sign in SCA patients.^{8,27-29} Vertical line sign (also known as the vertical pontine hyperintensity) typically marks the initial stage of the HCB sign and progresses to a complete cruciform hyperintensity in advanced MSA.20 While Sugiyama et al. found no significant group differences in vertical line sign between MSA-C and SCA3 patients,30 our larger cohort demonstrated that it could differentiate MSA-C from SCAs.
+of the HCB sign.
+While the MCP hyperintensity sign was more common than the ICP sign, it was also observed in >40% of patients with SCA.
+Previous studies have documented the MCP hyperintensity sign in varying conditions, including healthy individuals, and our research corroborates its presence in a notable proportion of patients with SCA.^{25,26} sign and progresses to a complete cruciform hyperintensity in advanced MSA.20 While Sugiyama et al30 found no significant group differences in the vertical line sign between patients with MSA-C and SCA3, our larger cohort demonstrated that it could differentiate MSA-C from SCAs.
 This result may be explained by the greater statistical power of our study.

+More than one-quarter of patients with SCA had the HCB sign in our study.
+This finding is consistent with several reports showcasing the presence of the HCB sign in patients with SCA.^{8,27-29} The vertical line sign (also known as the vertical pontine hyperintensity) typically marks the initial stage of the HCB

 The diagnostic performance for the ICP sign was the highest among the signs studied, notably for its specificity, which exceeded 95% in our test cohort.
-This specificity surpassed that of the HCB sign, an imaging biomarker, currently recognized in the MDS consensus criteria for diagnosing MSA-C.1 The ICP sign's high specificity is particularly valuable given the diagnostic challenges of SCA, which presents similar clinical symptoms and nonspecific imaging findings.^{28,31,32} Furthermore, incorporating age and disease duration into our model increased the test AUC to 0.98, marking the first attempt, to our knowledge, to establish an integrated clinicoradiological model.
+This specificity surpassed that of the HCB sign, an imaging biomarker currently recognized in the MDS consensus criteria for diagnosing MSA-C.1 The high specificity of the ICP sign is particularly valuable, given the diagnostic challenges of SCA, which presents similar clinical symptoms and nonspecific imaging findings.^{28,31,32} Furthermore, incorporating age and disease duration into our model increased the test AUC to 0.98, marking the first attempt, to our knowledge, to establish an integrated clinicoradiologic model.

-Studies have demonstrated that 3D-FLAIR sequences enable more detailed visualization of brainstem structures33 and provide superior lesion detection compared to conventional 2D-FLAIR in various white matter pathologies.^{34,35} Future studies employing 3D-FLAIR imaging techniques might further enhance the diagnostic accuracy of ICP assessment in differentiating MSA-C from SCA.
+Studies have demonstrated that 3D FLAIR sequences enable more detailed visualization of brainstem structures33 and provide superior lesion detection compared with conventional 2D-FLAIR in various white matter pathologies.^{34,35} Future studies using 3D FLAIR imaging techniques might further enhance the diagnostic accuracy of ICP assessment in differentiating MSA-C from SCA.

-Pathological studies in MSA have revealed pallor or loss of myelin staining in white matter tracts, where glial cytoplasmic inclusions (GCIs)-the diagnostic hallmark of MSA-are frequently observed, particularly in intrafascicular oligodendrocytes.36 Building upon these pathological findings, DTI study by Shiga et al. identified decreased fractional anisotropy (FA) of the ICP in half of patients with MSA, encompassing both parkinsonian and cerebellar variants, compared to age-matched controls.37 Subsequently, Oishi et al., focusing specifically on MSA-C patients, reported reduced FA values in the ICP even during the early stages of the disease.38 Furthermore, comparative DTI study between MSA-C and SCA1 have demonstrated significant differences in FA values of ICP at the group level.39 In line with these previous DTI studies, we observed similar ICP abnormalities using T2 FLAIR imaging, and showed a high diagnostic value at the individual level.
+Pathologic studies in MSA have revealed pallor or loss of myelin staining in white matter tracts, where glial cytoplasmic inclusions-the diagnostic hallmark of MSA-are frequently observed, particularly in intrafascicular oligodendrocytes.36 Building on these pathologic findings, a DTI study by Shiga et al37 identified decreased fractional anisotropy of the ICP in one-half of the patients with MSA, encompassing both parkinsonian and cerebellar variants, compared with age-matched controls.
+Subsequently, Oishi et al,38 focusing specifically on patients with MSA-C, reported reduced fractional anisotropy values in the ICP, even during the early stages of the disease.
+Furthermore, comparative DTI studies between MSA-C and SCA1 have demonstrated significant differences in fractional anisotropy values of ICP at the group level.39 In line with these previous DTI studies, we observed similar ICP abnormalities using T2 FLAIR imaging and showed a high diagnostic value at the individual level.

-As clinically differentiating MSA-C and SCA is challenging especially in the early stage, imaging markers with reliable early diagnostic value are particularly important.
-Kim et al. reported increased differential value of conventional MRI signs (HCB and MCP hyperintensity) during early disease stages when comparing MSA-C and SCAs.9 Similarly, our subgroup analysis demonstrated that the ICP sign maintains robust diagnostic performance in both early (<3 years; AUC 0.83) and late disease duration groups (\geq 3 years; AUC 0.77), with notably high specificity (100%) in the early group.
+Because clinically differentiating MSA-C and SCA is challenging, especially in the early stage, imaging markers with reliable early diagnostic value are particularly important.
+Kim et al9 reported the increased differential value of conventional MRI signs (HCB and MCP hyperintensity) during early disease stages when comparing MSA-C and SCAs.
+Similarly, our subgroup analysis demonstrated that the ICP sign maintains robust diagnostic performance in both early (<3 years; AUC = 0.83) and late disease-duration groups (\geq 3 years; AUC = 0.77), with notably high specificity (100%) in the early group.